Skip to content

 You really have a lot of options when it comes to software tools — maybe too many, in fact — but there are a few that have really risen to the top, proving themselves better than most of their competition.

-NOTE: Many of these are oriented towards a purely online business, but some of them do have applications for brick-and-mortar stores as well.
+We’ve put together five of the best credit card processing solutions so you can compare and select the best option for your business.
+Keep in mind that the five options below are oriented towards a purely online business, but some of them do have applications for brick-and-mortar stores as well.

-HoneyBook’s fees are as low as 2.9% + 25¢ and there are no hidden spikes or changes in fees, like some other credit card processing companies have.
+HoneyBook’s credit card processing fees are some of the lowest in the industry at 2.9% + 25¢ for cardholder entered payments, and there are no hidden spikes or changes in fees like some other credit card processing companies have.
 Other processors can vary their fees based on credit card type and tack on additional charges.
 With HoneyBook, there are no unpleasant surprises.

 If you want to be paid through ACH bank transfer, then there’s another simple flat fee of 1.5%.

-Originally established in 1998, Paypal is certainly among the oldest of the credit card processing services mentioned here, and possibly the most well-known too.
-PayPal is definitely a faithful standby in the arena of credit card processing for small business, and is a great option for those who may have a mixture of both online and offline credit card transactions.
+Paypal is among the oldest of the credit card processing services mentioned here, and possibly the most well-known too.
+PayPal is definitely a faithful standby in the arena of credit card processing for small business, and it’s a great option for those who may have a mixture of both online and offline credit card transactions.

 PayPal offers methods for payments to be accepted online, in-store, and over mobile.
 Also, like Square, they offer POS hardware, like mobile and chip readers, which make it simpler and easier to run the physical, in-person aspect of your business, though the designs overall are not quite as sleek as Square’s are.